-The interest rates and terms of repayment of interest-bearing bank and other borrowings are disclosed in note 32 to the financial statements.
+The interest rates and terms of repayment of interest-bearing bank and other borrowings are disclosed in note 30 to the financial statements.
 Other financial assets and liabilities of the Group do not have material interest rate risk.
-Interest-bearing bank loans and overdrafts, cash and bank balances, and short term deposits are stated at cost and are not revalued on a periodic basis.
+Interest-bearing bank loans and overdrafts, other interest-bearing loans, cash and cash equivalents, and short term deposits are stated at cost and are not revalued on a periodic basis.
 Floating-rate interest income and expense are charged to the consolidated statement of profit or loss as incurred.